 For Trinity High School in River Forest IL, transitioning to e-learning was a rather smooth process.
 Because, earlier in the year they had already begun their transition to digital access, in order to prepare for snowy days.
 Of course, this helped a lot.

 Besides using the classic online learning tools like Zoom or Google classroom, it was important for teachers here to maintain kids engaged.
 So, they brought in authors, astronauts, inventors or even TED talks guests who came online to make things more exciting and fun.

-When the state of Illinois mandated shelter-in-place, Trinity High School was just starting their two week spring break.
+When the state of Illinois mandated shelter-in-place, Trinity High School was just starting its two-week spring break.
 This facilitated a better transition to this new normal.